 Bite Size Facts

-An invaluable aid to speech writers and journalists we provide précis and pick out key facts from our reports archive.
+An invaluable aid to speech writers and journalists - we provide a précis and pick out key facts from our reports archive.
 Please refer back to the original source before quoting.

 Housing for people on low incomes - how dow we make the best use of government subsidies in England